How Long Does a Car Accident Lawsuit Take in NJ?

 If you can’t come to an agreement, the case will be set for trial.
 You’ll then spend time gathering the evidence from the discovery phase and putting together a case theory to present to the judge or jury.
 Trials can last anywhere from a day to weeks, depending on the complexity of the case.

 New Jersey Car Accident Attorney

-If you’re thinking about filing a car accident lawsuit in NJ but are worried about how long it will take, please reach out to Hoyt & Hoyt at (973) 490-4844.
+If you’re thinking about filing a New Jersey personal injury attorney in NJ but are worried about how long it will take, please reach out to Hoyt & Hoyt at (973) 490-4844.
 Based on your accident’s specifics, we can give you a better idea of the timeline for your case and will make every effort to get you the compensation and justice you deserve.